Tokugawa Iesato: Career

 From late 1933 and into 1934, Prince Iyesato Tokugawa went on a world tour.
 He first arrived in the U.S. in San Francisco, California.
-He had only recently retired from his distinguished thirty-year career as President of the Japan's upper house of congress, the House of Peers.
+He had only recently retired from his distinguished thirty-year career as President of Japan's upper house of congress, the House of Peers.
 He arrived aboard the Chichibu Maru ocean liner en route to England.
 During his travels, he stated he wished to renew old friendships.
 Prince Tokugawa first visited America in 1882, after completing his studies in England.
 The Prince mentioned he looked forward to visiting the World's Fair being held in Chicago.
 Besides being a pleasant vacation, Prince Tokugawa's world travels were very much directed at attempting to further strengthen Japan's relationship with its allies in the U.S. and Europe so as to better resist a rising global militarism and fascism.
 While in the U.S., Prince Tokugawa delivered a radio address to the American public describing the long enduring and friendly relations between United States and Japan; he also met with President Franklin Delano Roosevelt, as well as other U.S. congressional leaders, encouraging a united front to prevent a potential upcoming war.

 During his visit in 1934, Prince Iyesato Tokugawa received an honorary Doctor of Laws degree from the University of Southern California.
 The president of the university, Dr. Rufus B. von KleinSmid, handed the degree to Prince Tokugawa.
 This presentation took place during a special luncheon given 19 March 1934 in Los Angeles, hosted by George I. Cochran, the president of the school's board of trustees.
 The Los Angeles Times stated that this honorary degree was given to Prince Tokugawa "in recognition of distinguished service in international statesmanship", and for his "support of many philanthropic and educational movements."
 In accepting the honor, Prince Tokugawa respectfully said, "He wished to receive it in the name of the Japanese people as a whole rather than as a personal distinction."
 Prince Iyesato Tokugawa was accompanied by his son Iyemasa, who was the newly appointed Minister to Canada, and by his granddaughter Miss Toyo Tokugawa.
 The Japan-America Society of Los Angeles (part of the National Association of Japan-America Societies) was to host a banquet dinner that evening to honor Prince Tokugawa's visit; California Governor James Rolph and former Mayor of Los Angeles John C. Porter planned to attend.

 Iesato died on 5 June 1940, in Tokyo, aged 76.
 His grave is at the Tokugawa family cemetery at the temple of Kan'ei-ji in Ueno, Tokyo.
 He was succeeded by his son Tokugawa Iemasa.